JS-2005/QRCode-Generator/README.md

 This code had been published with Github Page.

-Click [here](https://js-2005.github.io/QRCode-Generator/) to visit the site.
+Click [here](https://js-2005.github.io/QRCode-Generator/) to visit the page.